tekumara/notes/spark-partitions.md

 Types of partitioners:
 * [round robin partitioning](https://github.com/apache/spark/blob/b3bdfd7f102eb79d111e096baa923926f6ccf7a2/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/plans/physical/partitioning.scala#L198) - distributes rows evenly across partitions, regardless of their values
 * [hash partitioning](https://github.com/apache/spark/blob/b3bdfd7f102eb79d111e096baa923926f6ccf7a2/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/plans/physical/partitioning.scala#L214) - splits a dataset into partitions based on the value of one or more columns (specifically, the Java `Object.hashCode` of the value).
-All rows where the columns evaluate to the same values are guaranteed to be in the same partition.
+All rows that share the same column values are guaranteed to be in the same partition.
 * [range partitioning](https://github.com/apache/spark/blob/b3bdfd7f102eb79d111e096baa923926f6ccf7a2/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/plans/physical/partitioning.scala#L254) - rows are split based on their ordering into roughly equal ranges.
-All ranges that share the same value for the ordering expression will be in the same partition.
+All rows that share the same value for the ordering expression are guaranteed to be in the same partition.

 Hash and range partitioning rely on values to do the partitioning, so if the number of partitions is greater than the cardinality of the values, you'll end up with some empty partitions, eg: if `isAlive` is a boolean value, then `repartition(isAlive, 1024)` will create 1024 tasks, of which only 2 receive data.
 Because they both provide guarantees that the same value ends up in the same partition, you can also end up with imbalanced partition sizes if the values are skewed.
 Generally you want cardinality >= partitions >= cores, and partitions small enough to fit into memory/disk and block sizes < 2G (because of the spark 2G limit).